AisyluFattakhova/AisyluFattakhova.github.io/index.md

 title: "Home"
 ---

-Welcome to my blog!
-Below you will find posts about Graph Neural Networks and Protein Function Prediction.
+Below you will find post about Graph Neural Networks and Protein Function Prediction.